‘Suits’ Season 7 Promo, Return Date, And What Is Next For Harvey, Donna And Mike

 Suits Season 7 will be opening a brand new chapter when it premieres this summer.
 Mike Ross (Patrick J. Adam) arrives next season as a full-fledged lawyer, while his mentor Harvey Specter (Gabriel Macht) starts off as the firm’s managing partner.
-Suits Season 7 will welcome back the original team, but along with that, it is set to introduce new beginnings, new power dynamics and new conflicts.
+Suits Season 7 will welcome back the original team, but along with that, it is set to introduce new beginnings, new power dynamics, and new conflicts.

 The pilot episode of Suits saw Harvey hiring Mike as his associate despite knowing that he never went to a law school.
 In the recently concluded season, he gave Mike a new job offer, but this time, he was hiring a real lawyer.
 Suits Season 6 finale saw Mike passing the character and fitness part of the New York Bar.